jagged-teeth/jagged-teeth/README.md

  <summary>SCOP</summary>

  ### Project description
 [SCOP](https://github.com/DimiOui/42-PCC-SCOP) is a project that explores basic GPU rendering through Vulkan, rendering a textured model within a GLFW window using C++.
 The model, sourced from an OBJ file and textured from a BMP file, rotates continuously around its central axis.
-Users can zoom in/out on the model.
+Users can zoom in/out on the model, move around it and change the shaders on the run.

 ### Skills acquired
 - GPU Rendering Knowledge